erick805/rickylau-dev/content/blog/react-hooks/index.md

 Finally, we need to wrap our return statement in the `render()` function.

-<h4 align="center">What is a React Hook?</h4>
+<h4 align="center">How React hooks manage local state</h4>

 ![](hooks.png)

-<p align="center">Hooks allow you to use local state and other React features without writing a class.

-A Hook is a special function that lets you "hook onto" React features.

-For example, `useState()` is a hook that lets you add React state to function components.</p>

-There are **two rules** of hooks:

-**1.** _Only call hooks at the top level, do not nest your hooks in any logic._

-**2.** _Only call Hooks from React functions or custom hooks._

 **Note:** Hooks are completely on an opt-in basis and 100% backwards-compatible.
 This means you don’t have to learn or use hooks right away and there will be no breaking changes when adding or refactoring your classes.

+Hooks allow you to use local state and other React features without writing a class.

+Hooks are special functions that lets you "hook onto" React state and lifecycle features inside function components.

+**Important: React internally can't keep track of hooks that run out of order.
+Since hooks return an array, the order that they get called matters.**

+There are **two rules** for hooks:

+**1.** **_Only call hooks at the top level, do not nest your hooks in any logic._**

+`// DO NOT DO THIS! if (bool) { const [counter, incrementCounter] = useState(0) }`

+**2.** _Only call hooks from React functions or custom hooks._

+Since React components are re-rendered each time data changes, this means the **exact same hooks** must be called in the **exact same order** on every single render.
+If we wrapped it in a conditional or function, the state would sometimes be created and sometimes wouldn't be.

+For example, **`useState()`** is a hook that lets you add React state to function components.

-This is the same example but written without a class and instead with hooks.
+_This is the same example but written without a class and instead with hooks:_

 ```
 import React, {useState} from 'react'